-One advantage of the Android tablet over the iPad is the fact that it allows you to view files stored in your device similar to how you do it in an ordinary desktop or laptop.
+One advantage of the Android tablet over the iPad is the fact that it allows you to view files stored in your device similar to how you do it on an ordinary desktop or laptop.
 To do that, you’ll need a third-party app such as File Manager HD.
 This app allows you to unzip files, copy and paste, move as well as edit and delete files on your tablet’s internal storage, sd card and USB storage without needing to hook up your tablet to a computer.

 4. Dolphin for Pad > Now only Dolphin Browser

 Possibly one of the best browsers to come around for Android.
 It was great before but made even better with its recent update.
 The app aside from giving you a full desktop browsing experience with multi-tab also adds its own unique features.
-These include webzine, multi-pinch zoom and a gesture-based browsing.
+These include webzine, multi-pinch zoom, and a gesture-based browsing.

 5. PressReader for Honeycomb